 Your website will love you.
 Posting content on social with links, opens a gateway for visitors to your site.
 Watch your conversion rate increase!

 Yes, Google does use social media as a ranking factor.
 The search engine tracks social content as an indicator of brand credibility, popularity, and presence.

-No question, social media marketing will bring more traffic, conversions, Google love, customer loyalty and satisfaction.
+No question, social marketing will bring more traffic, conversions, Google love, customer loyalty and satisfaction.
 It will give your brand a voice, a personality.
 It will give your brand a competitive advantage.

 But how do you know you’re winning?